lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

   </p>
 {% endif %}{% endraw %}
 ```
-{: text='category-list.html'}
+{: file='category-list.html'}

 ## Modifying `_layout` Contents

-While `_includes` houses reusable fragments of UI segments, `_layout` holds presets for complete pages built from these building blocks.
+While `_includes` houses reusable UI segments, `_layout` holds presets for complete pages built from these building blocks.

-Pages containing **Recent Pages** header are rendered to full `.html` file based on `home` layout.
+Pages containing **Recent Pages** header are rendered based on `home` layout.
 For normal posts, `single` layout is used.
 So I had to make changes for those to preset to make my previous changes well blend to layouts and therefore final outputs.

 ### Changes for `home.html`

 `home` layout or `home.html` is used to render `index.html` and `page#.md` files.
-With custom variable `page_no` added, I could refer to `page.page_no` to determine the sublist of posts which should display.
+With custom variable `page_no`, I could access `page.page_no` and determine the subset of all posts which should display.

 In actual implementation, it was sufficient for me to `include` my partial code `home-paginator` and use `current_page_post` which was returned.